peterbrittain/asciimatics/doc/source/widgets.rst

 3. Use that saved reference to the model to handle updates as needed inside your view's callbacks or methods.

 For a concrete example of how to do this check out the contact list sample and look at how it defines and uses the ``ContactModel``.
-Alternatively, the quick_model sample shows how the same forms would work witha simple list of dictionaries instead.
+Alternatively, the quick_model sample shows how the same forms would work with a simple list of dictionaries instead.

 Dynamic scenes